List of Concord Parks

 Highlands Park - 9 acres next to Highlands School off north side of Pine Hollow Road between Pennsylvania Boulevard and Louisiana Drive.
 Rolling turfed terrain with variety of trees and meandering paths.
 Two creative play areas for children, ball fields and several picnic spots.

 Hillcrest Community Park - Hillcrest Community Park - 26 acres at Grant Street and Olivera Road.
 Athletic fields for softball, baseball and soccer, a model airplane flying area, and Matteo's Dream: A Playground for Children of All Abilities.
-There are several picnic areas with one reservable group picnic/BBQ site..
-A Korean War Memorial is located in front of the park next to the Matteo's Dream Playground.
-The historic Don Fernando Pacheco Adobe next to the park is leased by the Contra Costa Horseman's Association.
+There are several picnic areas with one reservable group picnic/BBQ site.

 Lime Ridge Open Space - 175 acres northwest of Treat Boulevard in area between San Miguel and Cowell Roads.
 Primary access from parking lot off Treat Boulevard.
 Improvements completed in 1993 include trails linked to a regional network, benches, view areas and a community building.
 Extensive plantings of native oaks, grasses and wildflowers will restore the natural oak/savanna grassland, increasing the diversity and abundance of wildlife.

 The Greater Lime Ridge Open Space is now accessible to the public with a trailhead at 5108 Montecito Way.
 Over 1200 acres of pristine open space and 25 miles of trails are held jointly by the cities of Concord and Walnut Creek.
-The area is rich in history and supports a diversity of plants and wildlife in the chaparral, oak woodland and grassland habitats.
-Native American artifacts have been discovered in the fossil laden ridges and the area was the site of the historic quarries of the Cowell Lime and Cement Company.
-(Map of Lime Ridge Open Space in PDF format.)
+Map of Lime Ridge Open Space

 Markham Nature Park and Arboretum - 16 acres off northeast side of Cowell Road near Babel Lane and at south end of LaVista Avenue.
 Galindo Creek meanders through the park.
 Park amenities include a Nature Study Center used by Mt.
-Diablo School District and Concord's Backyard Explorers summer day camp, community garden plots and the Garden Center headquarters of the Markham Arboretum Society, whose members are working toward the creation of an international garden to showcase plants from around the world that can thrive in our local micro-climate.
-Centerpiece of the garden is the Bud Hansen Wisteria Arbor. (http://www.markhamarboretum.org)
+Diablo School District and Concord's Backyard Explorers summer day camp, community garden plots and the Garden Center headquarters of the Markham Arboretum Society.
+More information at http://www.markhamarboretum.org

 Meadow Homes Park - 12 acres at northwest corner of Sunshine Drive and Detroit Avenue, next to Meadow Homes School.
 The park offers a brand new spray park, featuring water play areas for tots, tweens and teens.
 Also located in the park are multi-use sports fields .
 There are two reservable group picnic/barbecue areas.
 One located inside the spray park and the other with a covered shade shelter.